 YoNasDa started in 2011 “Rez Tours” which offers cultural tours to Indigenous communities across North America to learn more about Indigenous cultures.
 Rez Tours is an important project to educate people from all walks of life about Native people and their communities.

-This is a truly inspiring project that YoNasDa has made available for organizations, community leaders, entertainers and the general public at large to enjoy a unique experience of the rich culture, food, history and traditions of Native American Indians.
+This is a truly inspiring project that YoNasDa has made available for organizations, community leaders, entertainers and the general public at large to enjoy a unique experience of the rich culture, food, history and traditions of Indigenous Americans.

 “I’m Coming Home” by Queen YoNasDa